RoanHemmings/ClassicHomestarRunner/README.md

 *CURRENTLY UNDER DEVELOPMENT - EXCUSE THE CRAPPYNESS, and moreover the broken links.*

-# CHANGES FROM THE ORIGINAL SITE
+## CHANGES FROM THE ORIGINAL SITE

+* none yet but I'll put them up when necessary!